 But, that voice will shake the rafters.
 It's kind of like somebody mixed the attributes of Joe Cocker, Bob Seger, Merle Haggard, Rev. Al Green, Bonnie Raitt and all of your favorite singers that poured it out from the heart and came up with something not like any of them, but still had the sound to take you to forgotten places where you were scared and comforted all at the same time.
 Somebody said "That voice has purpose.
 It comes out of his mouth with a job to do and does it.
 It gets it done" Those smoky tendrils of J Edwards' songs are creeping across the room at you right now.
 It's gonna put a spell on you.

-The new album, Cold is now available on all major forms of streaming media including Amazon, Google Play, iTunes and Spotify, as well as the 2023 album Running On Fumes.
+The 2019 album, Cold is now available on all major forms of streaming media including Amazon, Google Play, iTunes and Spotify, as well as the 2023 album Running On Fumes.
 For the latest on J Edwards music sign-up for his email newsletter.